-COVID-19 spreads through droplet infection when an infected person coughs, sneezes or talks, or potentially via touching a surface carrying infectious droplets.
-People with NMD and a high risk of a severe course of COVID-19 infection, as defined above, should undertake the following precautions:
+Covid-19 spreads through droplet infection when an infected person coughs, sneezes or talks, or potentially via touching a surface carrying infectious droplets.
+People with NMD and a high risk of a severe course of Covid-19 infection, as defined above, should undertake the following precautions:

-- Social distancing of at least 1.5-2 metres (6 feet) is a minimum requirement.
+- Social distancing of at least 2 metres (6 feet) is a minimum requirement.
 For high risk individuals (as defined in 1.), self-isolation is advised.
-Official advice on how to self-isolate should be followed.
-Decreasing infection risk may allow gradual de-escalation. - People are encouraged to work from home or stagger their working times if possible.
+Official advice on how to self-isolate should be followed. - People are encouraged to work from home or stagger their working times if possible. - Avoid large gatherings and public transport.
+People in general are urged to limit visits to vulnerable persons. - Frequent hand-washing (20 seconds with soap and warm water), use of 60% alcohol-based hand sanitizers, and surface disinfection are crucial.

-- Avoid large gatherings and public transport.
-People in general are urged to limit visits to vulnerable persons. - Frequent hand-washing (20 seconds with soap and warm water), use of 60% alcohol-based hand sanitizers, and surface disinfection are crucial. - Caregivers should be in-house, if possible.
-Essential visiting care givers (for instance, providers of backup support for ventilatory assistance) should wear face masks and adequate PPE according to up to date official guidance, to prevent passing on the virus. - Visiting physiotherapy is discouraged, however, physiotherapists should provide advice on maintaining physical activity remotely, via phone or videolink.
-In case a visit is required, an adapted protective setting has to be ensured (Fpp2 mask for the physical therapist and the carer present in the room, surgical mask for the patient, protective clothes, gloves and glasses or helmet should be used by the physical therapist). - It is important to be prepared for all eventualities including when assistants are absent due to illness or quarantine.
+- Caregivers should be in-house, if possible.
+Essential visiting care givers (for instance, providers of backup support for ventilatory assistance) should wear face masks and adequate PPE according to up to date official guidance, to prevent passing on the virus. - Visiting physiotherapy is discouraged, however, physiotherapists should provide advice on maintaining physical activity remotely, via phone or videolink. - It is important to be prepared for all eventualities including when assistants are absent due to illness or quarantine.
 The person responsible for organizing home care should have an overview of the personnel situation at all times.
 Plans should be made for how to best meet the needs of the individual without resorting to hospitalization. - Government advise on protection is regularly updated, and the authors advise patients, carers and medical professionals to follow the up to date recommendations from official websites in their country.

-3. What consequences does the risk of COVID-19 infection have for treatments used in people with NMD?
+3. What consequences does the risk of Covid-19 infection have for treatments used in people with NMD?

 - Patients must ensure they have an adequate supply of medication and of ventilatory support equipment for a period of prolonged isolation (at least 1month supply). - Patients and carers should make use of online and telephone-based pharmacy and equipment ordering and delivery services. - Patients and carers need to be comfortable with emergency procedures specific to their condition and their equipment. - DMD patients on steroid regimens should continue their medication.
-Steroids must never be stopped suddenly, and there may be a need to increase the steroid dose when unwell. - Immunosuppression in inflammatory muscle disease, myasthenia gravis, and peripheral nerve disease should not be discontinued pre-emptively except under specific circumstances and in consultation with the neuromuscular specialist. - Whether and when to start new immunosuppressive treatment may be influenced by how severe the risk of infection is perceived, versus risks of deferring treatment. - Isolation requirements may impact on treatment regimens requiring hospital procedures (i.e. nursinersen (Spinraza), alglucosidase alfa (Myozyme), intravenous immunoglobulin (IVIg) and rituximab infusions or treatments related to clinical trials).
-These treatments should typically not be stopped, but moving treatment to a non-hospital setting should be considered (home-visiting or outreach nurses), for which cooperation with manufacturing companies may be negotiated.
+Steroids must never be stopped suddenly, and there may be a need to increase the steroid dose when unwell. - Immunosuppression in inflammatory muscle disease, myasthenia gravis, and peripheral nerve disease should not be discontinued except under specific circumstances and in consultation with the neuromuscular specialist. - Isolation requirements may impact on treatment regimens requiring hospital procedures (i.e. nursinersen (Spinraza), alglucosidase alfa (Myozyme), intravenous immunoglobulin (IVIg) and rituximab infusions or treatments related to clinical trials).
+These treatments should typically not be stopped, but whenever possible moved to a non-hospital setting (home-visiting or outreach nurses), for which cooperation with manufacturing companies may be negotiated.
 IVIg can be changed to subcutaneous immunoglobulin whenever possible.
 Trial centres should be consulted for advice on clinical trials.